PokeNavBot/pokenav-documentation/source/quota.md

 ## How Quotas Work

 All users on each server with PokeNav are given a monthly quota of **20 screenshot scans**.
 This quota can be easily upgraded via contributing to [Patreon](https://www.patreon.com/PokeNavBot).
-When an individual upgrades his quota, he may share his new monthly quota with the rest of his primary server.
+When an individual upgrades his quota, they may share their new monthly quota with the rest of their primary server.

 ### `$quota` command

-This command will show a user the amount of individual quota she has used in a month and how many remaining scans are available.
+This command will show a user the amount of individual quota they have used in a month and how many remaining scans are available.
 Quota is reset on the first day of each month.

 ### What if I run out of quota?